kit-algo/ULTRA-Trip-Based/README.md

 All of the above commands use custom data formats for loading the public transit network and the transfer graph.
 As an example we provide the public transit network of Switzerland together with a transfer graph extracted from OpenStreetMap in the appropriate binary format at [https://i11www.iti.kit.edu/PublicTransitData/Switzerland/binaryFiles/](https://i11www.iti.kit.edu/PublicTransitData/Switzerland/binaryFiles/).

-Additionally, we provide a second console application, ``Network``, to aid with converting public transit data in our custom format.
+Additionally, we provide a second console application, ``Network``, to aid with converting public transit data to our custom format.
 It includes the following commands:

 * ``parseGTFS`` converts GFTS data in CSV format to an intermediate binary format.
 * ``gtfsToIntermediate`` converts GFTS binary data to an intermediate network format that allows for easier manipulation of the network components.